-- Propylene glycol may cause respiratory irritations and possibly increase the risk for asthma. - Nicotine is addictive.
+- Propylene glycol may cause respiratory irritations and possibly increase the risk for asthma. - Glycerine may cause lipoid pneumonia on inhalation. - Nicotine is addictive.
 Refill cartridges with high nicotine contents are potentially life-threatening, particularly for children. - Carcinogenic substances are found in some aerosols. - Using e-cigarettes leads to emission of propylene glycol, ultrafine liquid particles, nicotine and carcinogenic substances into indoor air. - We desperately need to know more on the possible health effects of e-cigarette use.
 Carefully planned studies by qualified and objective scientists are necessary.